 The uncut version of the film clocks in at almost an hour-and-a-half.
 I know.
 Way too long.
 The dialogue is so bad.
 And there are numerous times when the driller killer is taking his sweet time actually killing a chick because he’s been blinded by fricking bleach, and all her girlfriends just stand on the sidelines and watch him repeatedly miss the mark with his drill until he finally scores!
 WTF?

 The greatest addition to this film is that of the geek known as Dwight on several seasons of the TV series Fame.
 Awesome.
 And he also gets the best line in the film when he’s holding a fireplace tool.
-One chick says, “Give me that poker!”
-Another chick cries something like, “Are you crazy?
-You can’t go down there with just that!”
-And Dwight responds, “Besides.
+One girl says, “Give me that poker!”, another cries something like, “Are you crazy?
+You can’t go down there with just that!”, and Dwight responds, “Besides.
 They’re tongs!”

 Yep.
 That is the highlight of this installment.
 Well, that and the guy with the kick ass body and a for sale sign sticking out of his chest.

 SORORITY HOUSE MASSACRE (1986)

 Okay.
 I’m starting to lose interest at this point.
 The first Sorority House Massacre goes back to the roots of the “massacre” series, running only an hour and 15 minutes.
 This time, the same woman both writes and directs.
 There are too many bogus jump scares, girls getting naked and dancing around, boys crashing their party, and a maskless killer coming to join the fun.